eskns/uniswap-v4-horizontal-liquidity/README.md

 pnpm dev
 ```

 Goto the website and signup and signin.
-You will see buttons for Counter etc corresponding to functions from packages/foundry/src/Counter.sol.
+You will see buttons for Connect etc corresponding to functions from packages/foundry/src/Counter.sol.